Kashf (TV series)

-Plot summary
+Plot

-Kashf (Hira Mani) is a gifted girl who has acquired the ability to foresee future events through her dreams, which are nightmares in most cases about the unfortunate events which will happen in her life.
-As Kashf's family is a set of greedy people, especially her father and her grandmother, his father, Imtiaz, uses Kashf's ability as an advantage and a way to overcome their financial crisis.
-Kashf's father is the taya of Wajdan (Junaid Khan) who is the fiancé of Kashf, though they haven't been married for years because of Kashf's father's behaviour.
-Ashi, the sister of Imtiaz, is a breadwinner of the family after her divorce from the false mentor MatiUllah.
-She strongly opposes her brother Imtiaz, kashf's father, when he makes her work with MatiUllah, who runs an Islamic sanctuary.
-After a change of events they open their own sanctuary and exploit people in the name of donations.
+Kashf (Hira Mani) is a gifted girl who has acquired the ability to foresee future events through her dreams, which are nightmares in most cases about the unfortunate events that will happen in her life.
+Kashf's family is a set of greedy people, especially her grandmother and her father, Imtiaz, who use Kashf's ability as an advantage and a way to overcome their financial crisis.
+Kashf's father is the uncle of Wajdan (Junaid Khan) who is the fiancé of Kashf, though they haven't been married for years because of Imtiaz's behaviour.
+Ashi, Imtiaz's sister, is the breadwinner of the family after her divorce from the false mentor Matiullah.
+She strongly opposes Imtiaz, when he makes Kashf work with MatiUllah, who runs an Islamic sanctuary.
+After a change of events, they open their own sanctuary and exploit people in the name of donations.
 The deal is that Kashf will sit and women from the neighbourhood can ask her about their lives, and then she can tell them the next day through her dreams.
 Kashf's father doesn't understand that her ability is a natural ability and she cannot foresee the future of someone by herself.
 Kashf has no control over anything and is very lonely.
-After Kashf sees recurring nightmares about her family getting ruined, specifically recurring nightmares about her younger sister, Erum, marrying a man who has bad intentions, she insists on getting Erum married with the right person.
-Wajdan fulfills Imtiaz's condition of giving his home to Imtiaz in order to marry Kashf on the same day Kashf's younger sister Erum was getting married.
-However Imtiaz had no intention of marrying them; he simply wanted possession of the home.
-He wanted to marry Wajdan to his youngest daughter Zoya.
-Zoya is shown as a greedy and ill-willed sister who will stop at nothing to win over Wajdan, with whom she is in love with.
+After Kashf sees recurring nightmares about her family getting ruined, specifically recurring nightmares about her younger sister, Erum, marrying a man who has bad intentions, she insists on getting Erum married to the right person.
+Wajdan fulfills Imtiaz's condition of giving his home to Imtiaz in order to marry Kashf on the same day Erum is getting married.
+However, Imtiaz has no intention of marrying them; he simply wants possession of the home.
+He wants to marry Wajdan to his youngest daughter Zoya; a greedy and ill-willed sister who will stop at nothing to win over Wajdan, with whom she is in love with.
 Zoya, who had no idea of her father's plan to get her married to Wajdan whom she loved, made plans with matiUllah to tarnish Kashf's reputation.They succeeded in doing so and Imtiaz, to save the sanctuary, married Kashf to Wajdan.

-It is later shown that Imtiaz gets rich because of Kashf and they soon move into their new large home.
-On the other hand, Wajdan and Kashf both spend their honeymoon out of city and planned to settle there.
-Despite this, Kashf's father gets angry as their sanctuary starts to become unpopular and people demand to meet Kashf.
+Imtiaz later gets rich because of Kashf and they soon move into their new large home.
+On the other hand, Wajdan and Kashf both spend their honeymoon out of city and plan to settle there.
+Despite this, Imtiaz gets angry as their sanctuary starts to become unpopular and people demand to meet Kashf.
 However, seeing as their plan backfired, in order to bring Kashf back, MatiUllah and Zoya announced their marriage.
 In shock, Kashf returned and tried to stop Zoya from marrying that monster.
 Wajdan got irritated by Kashf's obedient attitude and told her to take a stand for herself and stop getting exploited in the name of the sanctuary.